BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 • You feel unable to relax

-• Anxiety causes chronic muscle tension or digestive issues
+• You experience chronic muscle tension or digestive issues

 • Anxiety disturbs your sleep